Social Media Trends to Watch in 2020

 After all, Facebook and YouTube continue to be the most widely used platform in Australia every month.

-A recent HubSpot study also highlighted that people are consuming more video than ever before.
+A recent HubSpot study also highlighted that people are consuming more videos than ever before.
 88% of Marketers stated video gives them a positive ROI on their marketing investment whether that be leads, sales, engagements or views.

 As more marketers increase their video content, it’s important for businesses to ensure they cut through this noise as well.